top of page

 Loquats

-Loquats are an evergreen fruit tree that thrives in San Francisco’s foggy neighborhoods.
-Their tangy orange fruit is both ornamental and edible, making them a great choice for small urban gardens.
+Loquats are an evergreen fruit tree that genuinely thrives in San Francisco's foggiest neighborhoods.
+Their tangy orange fruit ripens in late winter or early spring when almost nothing else is producing.
+They're also beautiful year-round, with large, tropical-looking leaves and fragrant flowers in fall.
+A strong choice for small urban gardens.

 Lemons

-A classic San Francisco backyard tree, lemons are incredibly productive here.
+A classic San Francisco backyard tree.
 Eureka lemons are the traditional variety, while Meyer lemons are sweeter and aromatic.
 Both thrive in our coastal climate and provide fruit nearly year-round.

 Blueberries